 Benefit to the Community

-ASA provides extensive health and wellness benefits to the Alexandria community by offering soccer programs year-round for children ages two through nineteen.
-There are many benefits to providing athletic programs for youth in the community.
+ASA provides extensive health and wellness benefits to the Alexandria community by offering soccer programs year-round for citizens of all ages.
+There are many benefits to providing athletic programs for citizens in the community.
 ASA coaches and volunteers teach teamwork and life lessons through soccer.
-Extracurricular activity through ASA’s soccer programs also provides an alternative to criminal acts and drug use in at-risk youth.
-Athletic activity is a great way to fight childhood obesity as well.
+Extracurricular activity through ASA’s soccer programs also provides an alternative to criminal acts and drug use in at-risk citizens.
+Athletic activity is a great way to fight obesity as well.
 During registration periods, ASA attends numerous community outreach events by visiting local schools to promote soccer for all children, regardless of financial status or skill level.

 ASA works closely with the Alexandria City Parks and Recreation office, but is not subsidized by the city or funded by taxpayer dollars in any way.
-It is through donations, grants, and local support that ASA is able to expand and grow beyond the general programming operations to better serve the Alexandria community.
+It is through sponorships,donations, grants, and local support that ASA is able to expand and grow beyond the general programming operations to better serve the Alexandria community.

 Two things that stand out about the Alexandria Soccer Association are its well-rounded and experienced coaching staff, and commitment to players on and off the pitch.

 When it comes to looking after the players, ASA has shown it is dedicated to making sure they all have the opportunity to be successful on the soccer field and in life.
-The club hosts over 1,400 kids whose families qualify for the city’s free lunch program, for whom the extended Alexandria individual and community partners help provide the opportunity to play soccer with well supported scholarship fundraising efforts.
+The club hosts over 1,500 kids whose families qualify for the city’s free lunch program, for whom the extended Alexandria individual and community partners help provide the opportunity to play soccer with well supported scholarship fundraising efforts.
 Throughout the year, ASA hosts multiple community outreach initiatives at schools and organizations to promote the game to all children, regardless of financial status or skill level.
 At ASA, we support diversity and inclusion on the soccer field.

-ASA programs are available to children and young adults ages 2-19.
-In addition to travel and recreation divisions, the club offers year-round supplemental skills training programs for all age groups.
+ASA programs are available to children and adults ages 2 and up!
+In addition to academy and recreation divisions, the club offers year-round supplemental skills training programs for all age groups.
 For the youngest participants (ages 2-4 years old), the club hosts year round Tots Soccer classes.
-During the Winter months, the club hosts an indoor futsal league for ages (5-18) and adult leagues age (19+).
+During the Winter months, the club hosts an indoor soccer/futsal league for youth ages (5-18) and adult leagues age (19+).
 In addition, ASA offers a program called TOPSoccer (The Outreach Program for Soccer), which is a community-based soccer program for young athletes with disabilities.
 If your child has a disability and needs additional support, please contact the club so that we can discuss ways to provide assistance.

 On the field, ASA is committed to a “progressive possession” style of play - with an emphasis on teach the importance of player positioning.
 “Progressive Possession” refers to keeping possession of the ball for the purpose of finding and exploiting opportunities to attack forward whenever possible.
 Teams are expected to build attacks from the back, which means utilizing the goalkeeper and defenders to cycle the ball and switch the point of attack to find areas of the field where their teams have numerical superiority.
 As the teams find advantages their taugh to penetrate through the lines of defense by dribbling, passing or shooting!